DigitalForgeLLC/ticket-smith-resources/task_template.md

 - Use bullet points for clarity and scannability
 - Be solution-oriented with actionable insights

+## Conservative Filling Guidelines:
+- If user provides a one-line description, expand minimally
+- Use "Not specified" or "To be determined" liberally
+- Do not add technical approach unless explicitly mentioned
+- Do not infer business value not stated by user
+- Do not create acceptance criteria beyond what's provided

 ## Language Guidelines:
-- Use clear, direct language over verbose explanations
+- Use the user's exact language where possible
-- Focus on specific, measurable outcomes
+- Mark gaps clearly with "To be determined"
+- Avoid adding context or rationale not provided
-- Minimize ambiguity and unknowns
+- Keep descriptions factual and minimal
-- Structure information for easy stakeholder alignment

-**The goal is to transform brief engineering requests into comprehensive, actionable task tickets that provide clear direction and minimize back-and-forth clarification.**
+**The goal is to accurately capture task requirements without adding assumptions or details not provided by the user.**

+## Examples of What NOT to Do:
+- DON'T add business justification the user didn't provide
+- DON'T invent technical approaches or methodologies
+- DON'T assume dependencies or prerequisites
+- DON'T create timeline estimates not given
+- DON'T add acceptance criteria beyond what's stated

 **Important:** Do not include a ticket title in your output.
 Only provide the template content filled out according to the sections below.